 I Was Quite a Looker: While he doesn't dwell on it too much, Raziel does often lament his current visage is a big step down from how he looked in life.
 Of course, this might be less about how handsome he once was and more about the fact that he used to have a stomach and a jawbone.

 Knight Templar: Raziel has a natural urge to behave like he's entirely justified and in the right, and his enemies are entirely wrong, regardless of what causes or motives are involved.
-His sarafan and vampire selves were exactly the same, only working for different sides.
-It's only after he becomes a soul eater that Raziel learns to see the other viewpoints and understand the Black and Grey Morality that permeates the series.
+His Sarafan and vampire selves were exactly the same, only working for different sides.
+It's only after he becomes a soul eater that Raziel learns to see the viewpoints of others and understand the Black and Grey Morality that permeates the series.

 Sarafan!Raziel: "You're a righteous fiend, aren't you?"
 Raziel: "Apparently I am."